Gaurav2418/exonect-assignement/README.md

 (Note- make sure json-server is live before launching this project)

   -npx json-server --watch db.json --port 5000

+## if json-server is not working or UI is not visible to you then follow this steps
+1) Open PowerShell as Administrator:
+   (copy paste this commands)
+  - Get-ExecutionPolicy
+  - Set-ExecutionPolicy RemoteSigned
+2) verify the Policy Change:
+it must be RemoteSigned

 ## Start the React application:
   -npm run dev